huggingface/trl/CONTRIBUTING.md

 An extensive test suite is included to test the library behavior and several examples.
 Library tests can be found in the [tests folder](https://github.com/huggingface/trl/tree/main/tests).

-We use `pytest` in order to run the tests.
-From the root of the repository, here's how to run tests with `pytest` for the library:
+We use `pytest` to run the tests.
+From the root of the repository here's how to run tests with `pytest` for the library:

 ```bash
 $ python -m pytest -sv ./tests
 ```

-In fact, that's how `make test` is implemented (sans the `pip install` line)!
+That's how `make test` is implemented (sans the `pip install` line)!

-You can specify a smaller set of tests in order to test only the feature you're working on.
+You can specify a smaller set of tests to test only the feature you're working on.